Behavioral ecology: Conflict over mating

 Males' reproductive successes are often limited by access to mates, whereas females' reproductive successes are more often limited by access to resources.
 Thus, for a given sexual encounter, it benefits the male to mate, but benefits the female to be choosy and resist.
-For example, male small tortoiseshell butterfly compete to gain the best territory to mate.
+For example, male small tortoiseshell butterflies compete to gain the best territory to mate.
 Another example of this conflict can be found in the Eastern carpenter bee, Xylocopa virginica.
 Males of this species are limited in reproduction primarily by access to mates, so they claim a territory and wait for a female to pass through.
 Big males are, therefore, more successful in mating because they claim territories near the female nesting sites that are more sought after.
 Smaller males, on the other hand, monopolize less competitive sites in foraging areas so that they may mate with reduced conflict.
 Another example of this is Sepsis cynipsea, where males of the species mount females to guard them from other males and remain on the female, attempting to copulate, until the female either shakes them off or consents to mating.
 Similarly the neriid fly Derocephalus angusticollis demonstrates mate guarding by using their long limbs to hold onto the female as well as push other males away during copulation.
 Extreme manifestations of this conflict are seen throughout nature.
 For example, the male Panorpa scorpionflies attempt to force copulation.
-Male scorpionflies usually acquire mates by presenting them with edible nuptial gifts in the forms of salivary secretions or dead insects.
+Male scorpionflies usually acquire mates by presenting them with edible nuptial gifts in the form of salivary secretions or dead insects.
 However, some males attempt to force copulation by grabbing females with a specialized abdominal organ without offering a gift.
 Forced copulation is costly to the female as she does not receive the food from the male and has to search for food herself (costing time and energy), while it is beneficial for the male as he does not need to find a nuptial gift.

-In other cases, however, it pays for the female to gain more matings and her social mate to prevent these so as to guard paternity.
+In other cases, however, it pays for the female to gain more matings, and for her social mate to prevent these, so as to guard paternity.
 For example, in many socially monogamous birds, males follow females closely during their fertile periods and attempt to chase away any other males to prevent extra-pair matings.
 The female may attempt to sneak off to achieve these extra matings.
 In species where males are incapable of constant guarding, the social male may frequently copulate with the female so as to swamp rival males' sperm.